karthiknara/ContextCraft/README.md

 ## Why 'ContextCraft'?

-The name 'ContextCraft' was chosen to reflect the tool's capability to craft contextual data that is tailored for the training of language models.
+The name 'ContextCraft' was chosen to reflect the tool's capability to craft contextual data that is tailored for the fine-tuning of language models.
 Just as a craftsperson meticulously shapes materials into a final product, ContextCraft shapes raw data into structured prompt-completion pairs.
 These pairs are essential for language models to understand and generate human-like text, making ContextCraft a pivotal tool in the context of AI and machine learning.

 ## Planned Features